diptej/XDoc.NET/README.md

 XtremeDocumentStudio .NET is based on 100% managed code and does not require external software or libraries such as Microsoft Word, Open XML SDK, Word Automation Services, Adobe PDF library or GhostScript.

 # Demos
-Demo folder contains example code and samples which will help in understanding the product.
+Demos folder contains example code and samples which will help in understanding the product.